 There is a growing interest in the area of extensive reading, which is an approach for teaching and learning reading which focus is on encouraging learners to read a massive amount of reading material (Kirchhoff, 2013).
-In order

-Commented [DD1]: Provide information related to the research design and data analysis to make the learners successful in their extensive reading programme, it is important to make them motivated in and engaged with their reading.
+In order to make the learners successful in their extensive reading programme, it is important to make them motivated in and engaged with their reading.
 Csikszentmihalyi (1990) introduced the theory of motivation and engagement in the field of psychology, suggesting some conditions that can create the "optimal experiences" that deal with human's most enjoyable moments.
 The optimal experiences can lead to the state of "flow", which Csikszentmihalyi (2014) defined as "a holistic sensation present when we act with total involvement".
 The optimal experiences can occur only when the person doing flow activities is totally immersed in what he or she is involved in.
 According to Csikszentmihalyi (1990), there are several conditions to experience flow: